 It is one of the 25 natural wonders of the world, a tourist site that everyone who travels to Bolivia should visit.
 However, these millions of kilometers hide another terrible reality in the surrounding communities: it is the poorest area of Bolivia.

 In the Salar de Uyuni region, 80% of its inhabitants live in poverty, their work opportunities are minimal.
-Despite being an area popular with tourists around the world, indigenous populations do earn incomes from tourism enterprises.
+Despite being an area popular with tourists around the world, indigenous populations rarely earn incomes from tourism enterprises.
 On many occasions, their only sources of income come from mining and do not provide sufficient resources to live a decent life.